EFavDB/dotfiles/README.md

   internet connection), you can run `install.sh` again.
 Note, the list output by `conda list` should look a lot longer than that in `conda.sh` because of automatically installed dependencies.
-- `install.sh` should be idempotent, so you can load it again if needed, e.g.

 ## Resources